ec•o•fis•cal policy /ekōˈfiskəl/ adj.

 An ecofiscal policy corrects market price signals to encourage the economic activities we do want (job creation, investment, and innovation) while reducing those we don’t want (greenhouse gas emissions and the pollution of our land, air, and water).

 Carbon pricing can generate substantial revenue for provincial governments.
 How this revenue is recycled back into the economy can affect both economic and environmental objectives.
-Provinces need to choose wisely their portfolio of revenue recycling options.
+Provinces need to choose wisely.

 Latest Blog Posts